 Really fantastic the recent research was, because it has discovered fantastic findings about the biology and chemistry of flavonoids.

-1. Metabolomics: This tool discovers complex interactions and transformations of flavonoids within biological systems: such findings would reveal roles in plant metabolism and potential health benefits.
+1. Metabolomics: This tool discovers complex interactions and transformations of flavonoids within biological systems; such findings would reveal roles in plant metabolism and potential health benefits.

 2. Synergistic Effects: The current literature emphasizes synergistic effects of flavonoids with other phytochemicals and nutrients.
-This is the major reason flavonoids combined with vitamins or other polyphenols are more beneficial and have greater health effects.
+This is the major reason flavonoids, combined with vitamins or other polyphenols, are more beneficial and have greater health effects.

 3. Flavonoid-Microbiome Interaction: There appears to be an interest in flavonoids towards the interaction they pose with gut microbiota, which modifies their metabolism and bioavailability.
 The interaction may be fundamental to the health effects and overall efficacy.